deepgram/web-next/content/blog/posts/build-with-the-official-deepgram-sdks/index.md

 ---
-title: Build With the Official Deepgram SDKs
+title: "Build With the Official Deepgram SDKs"
-description: Add speech-to-text to your application even faster with the new Node.js and Python SDKs for the Deepgram API.
+description: "Add speech-to-text to your application even faster with the new Node.js and Python SDKs for the Deepgram API."
 date: 2021-07-22
 cover: https://res.cloudinary.com/deepgram/image/upload/v1635448116/blog/2021/07/build-with-the-official-deepgram-sdks/build-w-official-dg-sdks-blog%402x.jpg
 authors: